silnrsi/wstr/src/content/docs/scrlang/unicode/lina-unicode.md

 description: Supplementary script page
 sidebar:
     hidden: true
-lastUpdated: 2025-09-04
+lastUpdated: 2025-09-10
 ---

-In The Unicode Standard, Linear A implementation is discussed in [Chapter 8 Europe-II](http://www.unicode.org/versions/latest/ch08.pdf).
+In The Unicode Standard, Linear A implementation is discussed in [Chapter 8 Europe-II — Ancient and Other Scripts](https://www.unicode.org/versions/latest/core-spec/chapter-8/#G27575).

 [comment]: # (end of intro)